 Here is an example that demonstrates a relationship between the Ha-Rikmah commentary and Sharshot Kesef.
 In Sharshot Kesef, Kaspi invokes the “common denominator principle” to interpret the root peh-resh-shin and explains that its underlying meaning suggests buffering and separation: “Parash, too, is explained as having an explanation of difference and separation” (p.
 1037).
-The pi’el nominative, perush (explanation/interpretation), emerges from this root: “The matter of perush and perushim is something always said about explanations: When we come to explain something, we merely separate it and exclude it from its counterpart; we advise what it is and who it is and how it is.”
+The pi‘el nominative, perush (explanation/interpretation), emerges from this root: “The matter of perush and perushim is something always said about explanations: When we come to explain something, we merely separate it and exclude it from its counterpart; we advise what it is and who it is and how it is.”
 Namely, the infinitive lefaresh and the gerund perush are derived from the underlying meaning of separation, because one who interprets something separates it and differentiates it from other matters.

 In Ha-Rikmah, the work of interest to us, we also encounter this idea.
 On a baraita that Ibn Jana@h cites—“They said to him: What does ‘shelashit’ mean?
 He replied, thus I have heard it, without explanation.
-Ben Azzai said: I will explain [afaresh]”—the Ha-Rikmah commentary adds: “‘I will explain’: Some read afaresh [אפַרש] as meaning ‘I will explain,’ and some read it as efrosh [אפַרש], namely, I will separate the meaning of shelishit from the meaning of shelashit.”
-The author explains Ben Azzai’s use of the future form of the verb, afaresh, in two ways: (a) in the sense of perush, in which he wishes to lefaresh (explain) the usage of shelashit; and (b) in the sense of lehafrish, in which Ben Azzai wishes to differentiate shelishit from shelashit.
+Ben Azzai said: I will explain [’afaresh]”—the Ha-Rikmah commentary adds: “‘I will explain’: Some read ’afaresh [אפַרש] as meaning ‘I will explain,’ and some read it as ’efrosh [אפַרש], namely, I will separate the meaning of shelishit from the meaning of shelashit.”
+The author explains Ben Azzai’s use of the future form of the verb, ’afaresh, in two ways: (a) in the sense of perush, in which he wishes to lefaresh (explain) the usage of shelashit; and (b) in the sense of lehafrish, in which Ben Azzai wishes to differentiate shelishit from shelashit.
 This semantic distinction recurs in a perfected form in Sharshot Kesef, which combines these two meanings of the root peh-resh-shin into one all-encompassing meaning, separation and exclusion.

 Grammatical terminology: the definite article

-The most common term that denotes the definite article is heh ha-yedi‘a; second to it is heh ha-da‘at.
-A third term, heh ha-hoda‘a, is rare and appears in several works from Provence and in Kaspi.
-In this commentary heh ha-hoda‘a is the most common form.
+The most common term that denotes the definite article is heh ha-yedi‘ah; second to it is heh ha-da‘at.
+A third term, heh ha-hoda’ah, is rare and appears in several works from Provence and in Kaspi.
+In this commentary heh ha-hoda’ah is the most common form

 Swapping of segol/tsere and pata@h/kamats